Now don't just sit there, slack-jawed, buggy-eyed...

-- God Eneru is always calm and composed...until he realizes his powers don't work on Luffy.
+- God Enel (Eneru) is always calm and composed...until he realizes his powers don't work on Luffy.
 Cue FULL PAGE Jaw Drop◊.

-- Oimo when he accidentally hits Kashi with his club, knocking him out.
+- Oimo has one after he's been tricked into hitting Kashi with his club, knocking him out.

 - Done frequently with Spandam, in his equally frequent Oh Crap moments.